Dispersion relations of deeply virtual Compton scattering: investigating twist-4 kinematic power corrections: Power corrections to dispersion relations: the spin-1/2 case

 \subsection{Coefficient function for spin-$1/2$ targets}

-Kinematic higher-twist corrections are associated to the twist decomposition of the parton operators describing the hadronic structure and, therefore, being affected by features such as spin: different spin renders different GPD parameterization, cf.~appendix~\ref{app:spin-1/2_kernels}.
+Kinematic higher-twist corrections are associated to the twist decomposition of the parton operators describing the hadronic structure and, therefore, being affected by features such as spin: different spin renders different GPD parameterisation, cf.~appendix~\ref{app:spin-1/2_kernels}.
 In Ref.~\cite{Braun:2025xlp}, authors present a calculation of the Compton tensor, $T^{\mu\nu}$, in DVCS for a spin-1/2 target up to kinematic twist-6.
-We are interested in the transverse-helicity conserving amplitude $\amp^{++}$ (which is a combination of the corresponding vector $\cffH^{++}, \cffE^{++}$ and axial CFFs $\cffHt^{++}, \cffEt^{++}$),
+We are interested in the transverse-helicity conserving amplitude $\amp^{++}$ from the vector part of the Compton tensor (which is a combination of the corresponding vector $\cffH^{++}, \cffE^{++}$ Compton form factors),

 which in Ref.~\cite{Braun:2025xlp} is given in terms of two invariant amplitudes $V_0^{(1)}$ and $V_0^{(2)}$.
 We would like to match that expression to the usual CFFs $\cffH^{++}$ and $\cffE^{++}$~\cite{Diehl:2003ny}, this is: